 Cheap flights: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.

-Hotel Deals: My top choice is probably Priceline.com—I’ve found some insanely cheap (beautiful hotels).
-Other sites I check are Expedia.com and the Hilton(for points).
+Hotel Deals: My top choice is Expedia.com.
+I can usually find a great deal and would highly recommend using the map function to search so you can look by the area you’d like.
 If you’re looking to avoid hotels and go the hostel route, I recommend Hostelworld.—they have thousands of properties listed, as well as tons of ratings and reviews.

 And folks, that’s all I have for you today.
 Enjoy exploring the destinations on the list, and happy travels!
 P.S.
 What else should I add to the list??
 Let me know in the comments!